CSCfi/csc-user-guide/docs/data/Allas/using_allas/a_commands.md

 1. Ensure there is a working connection to the Allas storage service and define the project that will be used to store the data.

-2. In the case of a directory, the content of the directory is collected into a single file using the `tar` command.
+2. In the case of a directory, the content of the directory is collected as a single file using the `tar` command.

 3. By default, the option `--compress` (`-c`) is used.
 The data is compressed using the _zstdmt_ command.
-This is the recommended way if you will use the data only in CSC's computing servers.
-If you plan to use the uploaded data in other servers where _zstdmt_ compression may not be available, you can disable the compression using the option `--nc` (`-n`).
+This is the recommended way if you intend to use the data only on CSC's computing servers.
+If you plan to use the uploaded data on other servers where the _zstdmt_ compression may not be available, you can disable the compression using the option `--nc` (`-n`).

-4. The compressed data is uploaded to Allas using `rclone` command and the _swift_ protocol.
+4. The compressed data is uploaded to Allas using the `rclone` command and the _Swift_ protocol.

-By default, a-put uses standard bucket and object names that depend on the username, project and location of the data uploaded:
+By default, a-put uses the standard bucket and object names that depend on the username, project and location of the data uploaded:

-*    a) $WRKDIR (Taito) is uploaded to the bucket _username_projectNumber_-taito-WRKDIR
+*    a) $WRKDIR (Taito) is uploaded to the bucket _username_projectNumber-taito-WRKDIR_
-*    b) $SCRATCH (Puhti) is uploaded to the bucket _projectNumber_-puhti-SCRATCH
+*    b) $SCRATCH (Puhti) is uploaded to the bucket _projectNumber-puhti-SCRATCH_
-*    c) $PROJAPPL (Puhti) is uploaded to the bucket _projectNumber_-puhti-PROJAPPL
+*    c) $PROJAPPL (Puhti) is uploaded to the bucket _projectNumber-puhti-PROJAPPL_
-*    d) In other cases, the data is uploaded to _username-projectNumber_-MISC
+*    d) In other cases, the data is uploaded to _username-projectNumber-MISC_

-For example, for the user _kkayttaj_, a member of the project _12345_, data located in the HOME directory will be uploaded to the bucket _kkayttaj-12345-MISC_.
+For example, for the user _kkayttaj_, a member of the project _12345_, data located in the HOME directory is uploaded to the bucket _kkayttaj-12345-MISC_.

 If you wish to use other than the standard bucket, you can define a bucket name with the option _-b_ or
 _--bucket_.

 The compressed dataset is stored as one object.
 By default, the object name depends on the file name and location.
-The possible subdirectory path in Puhti or Taito is included in the object name, e.g. a file called *test_1.txt* in $WRKDIR in Taito can be stored using the commands
+The possible subdirectory path in Puhti or Taito is included in the object name, e.g. a file called _test_1.txt_ in $WRKDIR in Taito can be stored using the commands
 ```text
 cd $WRKDIR
 a-put test_1.txt
 ```

-In this case, the file is stored in the bucket _kkayttaj-12345-taito-WRKDIR_. as the object *test_1.txt.zst*
+In this case, the file is stored in the bucket _kkayttaj-12345-taito-WRKDIR_. as the object _test_1.txt.zst_

-If you have another file called *test_1.txt* that is located in _$WRKDIR/project2/sample3_, you can store it using the commands
+If you have another file called _test_1.txt_ located in _$WRKDIR/project2/sample3_, you can store it using the commands
 ```text
 cd $WRKDIR/project2/sample3